 Types of Solo 401k Prohibited Transactions

 Rules stated by the IRS Prohibit an investor from holding land with the intention of occupying it.
 Moreover, an investor cannot invest in the property they own.
 For example, a father, and a member of 401k cannot lease an apartment in a building that he owns, to his daughter.
 Let’s also take the example of a man who bought a small piece of land through his solo 401k account.
 Now this man wants to build an animal shelter on that land, but this is self-dealing in its truest sense.
 That is because the man cannot build anything on land bought through his 401k account.
+Real estate can be tricky.

 Lending and Borrowing